ben-kemister/development-cheat-sheets/content/tools/git.md

 You can make the configuration change global by using the `--global` option.

+## Shallow clone

+Use `git clone --depth=1 <url>` to do a shallow clone.
+These clones truncate the commit history to reduce the clone size.
+This creates some unexpected behavior issues, limiting which Git commands are possible.
+These clones also put undue stress on later fetches, so they are **strongly discouraged for developer use** however they are **helpful for some build environments** where the repository will be deleted after a single build.

+See [this post](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/) for more information.

+## Showing progress

+`git clone --progress --verbose .....`

 ## Add a remote

 To add a remote for the given git project use: